Angled Olive Shell

 Angled Olive Shell, Oliva incrassata.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, May 218.
 Size: 5.0 cm (2.0 inches) x 2.5 cm (1.0 inch).

-Angled Olives are found over and within sand or sandy mud substrate from the intertidal zone to depths up to 90 m (300 feet).
-They range from Magdalena Bay, Baja California Sur to Peru.
-They are found throughout the Sea of Cortez.
+Habitat and Distribution: Angled Olives are found over and within sand or sandy mud substrate from the intertidal zone to depths up to 90 m (300 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur, to Guatemala.
+They are found throughout the Gulf of California.